steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 1. General scope of the project with some images

-    a.
-Talk about how we need the redis url and the table name, column key and value

 2. Install Pgrx and Postgres db
 3. Talks about hooks and their basic setup
 4. Setting up custom variables using GUC